 Fresh vegetable juices are the best foods for melting away fats and they are very healing/detoxifying for cleansing the blood/organs.
 No juice fast/feast is complete without drinking green juices.

-It may be difficult to extract green leafy vegetables if you’re using a centrifugal juicer, but a gear juicer will give you a very high juice yield.
-If you don’t have a gear juicer, choose whatever produce that are suitable for your type of juicer.
+It may be hard to extract green leafy vegetables if you’re using a centrifugal juicer, but a slow/masticating juicer can give you a very high juice yield.
+If you don’t have a slow juicer, choose whatever produce that are suitable for your type of juicer.

 Almost any greens can be used to make green juices and should be included in your juice fast.
-Buy whatever is in season where you are, whatever is available.
+Buy vegetables that are in season where you are.
 Mix and match your greens.
 You’re only limited by your imagination.
 Here are some tips on how to make great-tasting green juices.

 Include a medium-sized beetroot every other day for liver support.
-Throw in a slice of lemon in all your juices to enhance the juice taste and increase the nutrients absorption.
+Throw in a quarter, half a lemon, or even a full lemon in all your fresh juices to enhance the juice taste and increase the nutrients absorption.
 And if you dare/like, add a little cilantro, garlic, ginger, onion, etc. for healing of the digestive system.